 - 8.3.1 DOES NOT CREATE A HAZARDOUS WASTE-When used for its intended purpose, the product is not regulated as a state or federal hazardous waste (i.e., does not become or generate a hazardous waste product according to state or federal hazardous waste rules): - 1.
 The California Department of Toxic Substances Control's (DTSC) hazardous waste regulations.
 (California Code of Regulations (CCR) Title 22, Division 4.5), or - 2.
 Resource Conservation and Recovery Act (RCRA) regulations.
 (Code of Federal Regulations (CFR) Title 40, parts 239 through 282). - 8.3.2 20% OR MORE POST-CONSUMER RECYCLED CONTENT-Product contains more than 20% post-consumer recycled content, excluding steel. - 8.3.3 RECYCLABILITY-Product is recyclable (See definition in Terms & Definitions). - 8.3.4 10% OR MORE POST-CONSUMER RECYCLED CONTENT-Primary Packaging contains more than 10% post-consumer recycled content. - 8.3.5 30% OR MORE POST-CONSUMER RECYCLED CONTENT-Secondary Packaging contains more than 30% post-consumer recycled content. - 8.3.6 FOREST STEWARDSHIP COUNCIL-Packaging is currently certified under one of the following Forest Stewardship Council Certifications: - 1.
 100%-From well-managed forests, - 2.
 Mix-From responsible sources, or - 3.
 Recycled-Made from recycled material. - 8.3.7 CONSUMER-FRIENDLY RECYCLING LABELS-Packaging label meets US Federal Trade Commission Green Guides specifications in PART 260-GUIDES FOR THE USE OF ENVIRONMENTAL MARKETING CLAIMS, § 260.12 Recyclable Claims.
-An example consumer-friendly label is the How2Recycle Label[®]. - 8.3.8 RECYCLABILITY-Packaging is recyclable (both primary and secondary packaging).
+An example of a consumer-friendly label is the How2Recycle Label®. - 8.3.8 RECYCLABILITY-Packaging is recyclable (both primary and secondary packaging).

-9. DOCUMENTATION REQUIREMENTS
+DOCUMENTATION REQUIREMENTS

-Verification services are performed by Clean Production Action, and include a review of the following required documentation against all certification requirements.
+Clean Production Action performs a certification review of the following required documents against the certification requirements.
 All documentation is submitted by the Applicant.

-- 1. Product Inventory
+- Product Inventory 1.

-- 2. Safety Data Sheets (SDSs)
+- Safety Data Sheets (SDSs) 2.

-- 3. Signed attestation forms, as applicable:20
+- Signed attestation forms, as applicable:20

 - a) Product-level RSL Applicant Disclosure

-- b) Bronze RSL Supplier Declaration
+- Bronze RSL Supplier Declaration

-- c) Silver-Gold RSL Supplier Declaration
+- Silver-Gold RSL Supplier Declaration

-- d) Commodity Fastener Supplier Declaration
+- Commodity Fastener Supplier Declaration

-- e) Metal Parts Supplier Declaration
+- Metal Parts Supplier Declaration

-- f) Undefined Post-Consumer Recycled Content Supplier Declaration
+- Undefined Post-Consumer Recycled Content Supplier Declaration

-- g) Electronic Components Supplier Declaration
+- Electronic Components Supplier Declaration

-- 4. GreenScreen assessments and Benchmark scores (except Bronze and Bronze+)
+- GreenScreen assessments and Benchmark scores (except Bronze and Bronze+)

-- 5. Results from analytical testing
+- Results from analytical testing

-- 6. Form-specific warning labels, if applicable
+- Form-specific warning labels, if applicable 6.

 - 7. Indoor Air Quality documentation

-- 8. Documentation to verify claims for wood used in furniture
+- Documentation to verify claims for wood used in furniture 8.

-- 9. Waste and Recyclability Form
+- Waste and Recyclability Form

-10. VERIFICATION AND LICENSING
+10. CERTIFICATION AND LICENSING

-The Applicant must submit all required documentation in Section 9, as applicable to the certification level, to Clean Production Action and sign a license agreement with Clean Production Action in order to be awarded certification.
+The Applicant must submit all required documentation as applicable to the certification level to Clean Production Action and sign a license agreement with Clean Production Action in order to be awarded certification.
 A license agreement is required to use the Bronze, Bronze+, Silver, Silver+, Gold, or Gold+ GreenScreen Certified Certification Mark on products and marketing materials.

-A certificate for a certified product (or products) is issued by Clean Production Action after Verification is complete, a License Agreement is executed, and the license fee paid.
-Unless otherwise specified or requested by the Applicant, multiple products will be listed on the same Bronze, Bronze+, Silver, Silver+, Gold, or Gold+ certificate.
+A certificate for a certified product (or products) is issued by Clean Production Action after the certification review is complete and a License Agreement is executed.

-NOTE: Applicants that have undergone an evaluation but do not meet the certification requirements for Bronze or Bronze+, may still receive a certificate indicating "GSC-Reviewed."
+Note: Applicants that have undergone an evaluation but do not meet the certification requirements for Bronze or Bronze+, may still receive a certificate indicating "GSC-Reviewed."
 No license agreement is executed with this type of certificate.